 Prerequisite(s): WRIT 105, HONP 100 or GERM 102 may be taken as prerequisite or corequisite.
 A discussion and analysis of films made during the Third Reich, against the background of the history and politics of National Socialist Germany, this course examines the special role film played for the propagandistic apparatus of the Nazis.
 It discusses fascist aesthetics, representations of the Holocaust, and the fascination for the Nazis and their imagery in contemporary pop culture.
 Taught in English.
 Students registering for GERM 227 will do assignments in German; for students in GRIN 227, all assignments are in English.

 Exploration of a timely topic or significant area of German literature or culture.
 The specific topic will be announced at the appropriate time before registration begins.
-May be repeated twice for a maximum of 9.0 credits.
-3 hours lecture.
+May be repeated twice for a maximum of 9 credits.

-Prerequisite(s): GNHU 115 or GNHU 151 or ENWR 105 or HONP 100.
+Prerequisite(s): HUMN 115 or HUMN 151 or WRIT 105 or HONP 100.
 Various aspects of German expressionism, encompassing roughly the period between the two world wars; the political and social climate of the Weimar republic; literature, painting, sculpture, and music, and the film of that era; defining expressionism as a specific historical period as well as a perennial stylistic device.
 Taught in English.
-3 hours lecture.